 Contrary to position and velocity, accelerations and forces are absolute and not relative to an observer.
 Each object can have an acceleration of its own due to forces acting on it independent of any observer.
 This means each observer measures the same acceleration of a certain object (the same change in velocity) and the same forces acting on that object.
 This includes an observer that is on the observed object itself at any moment in time.

 So accelerations and forces that change the trajectory are local properties of an object or system that can be measured within the system itself without reference to something external.
-That is the reason why we can feel accelerations respectively the corresponding forces, if they are not constant and/or are greater than a certain threshold.
+This is taken advantige of in Inertial Reference Units.
+It's the reason why we can feel accelerations respectively the corresponding forces, if they are greater than a certain threshold.

-Accelerations and forces are related according to Newton's second law of motion:
+Accelerations and forces are related to each other according to Newton's second law of motion:

 Why are accelerations and forces absolute local properties of an object while position and velocity are relative to an observer?